-For those like me who was born, grown and fed up in the amazing years' 80, Castlevania, has certainly represented a killer application by mother Konami, full of vampire and Lovercraftian elements of real impact, and that took full advantage of that mass phenomenon that corresponds to the name of D&D. "Gothic" and epic mixtures that would soon break through even in videogames, still at the first mass cries among: Commodore 64, MSX and Atari.
+For those like me who was born, grown and fed up in the amazing years' 80, Castlevania, certainly represented a killer application by mom Konami, full of vampire elements and really impactful Lovecraftians, and which took full advantage of that mass phenomenon that corresponds to the name of D&D. “Gothic” and epic mixes that soon would have broken through completely even in videogames, still in the first mass stirrings between: Commodore 64, MSX and Atari.
 Castlevania was added de facto to other archetypes of the genre, from the point of view of the aesthetic background rather than the real videogame genre, or titles of the caliber of: Altered Beast, Dragon's Lair and Golden Ax.

 Bloodstained: Ritual of The Night, born as a project on Kickstarter in the far 2014 with more than 5 million dollars collected, and promulgated by Koji Igarashi, takes full hand right from the milestone mentioned above.
 This is not only because it shares the historical creator at the level of development, but above all because both titles have several characteristics in common.
 It is not difficult indeed to consider the aforementioned title as a sort of feminine reboot of Konami's masterpiece, especially at the level of atmospheres, level design, game mechanics, npc, and of course kind of afferent.